celery/celery/README.rst

 Example
 =======

-You probably want to see some code by now, so I'll give you an example task adding two numbers:
+You probably want to see some code by now, so here's an example task adding two numbers:
 ::